10KD/tetris/README.md

 **Day 2**

-Write a update function that conitinually updates the canvas.
+Write a update function that continually updates the canvas.
 Use `requestAnimationFrame()`.
 Determine the speed at which the pieces will drop and ramp up that speed by measuring the time between frames and increasing the y axis of the piece when time exceeds the desired interval between each drop.
 Enable keyboard controls using `EventListener` with keyboard keycodes.